Saint Paul Regional Water Services

 Water Meter Lawsuit

-A settlement agreement has been approved by the Board of Water Commissioners in a class action lawsuit related to single family homes with one-inch water meters.
+A settlement agreement has been approved by the Board of Water Commissioners in a class action lawsuit related to fixed fees charged in the past to single family homes with one-inch water meters.

-To read the complete Notice of Settlement and the Settlement Agreement or for more information about the settlement, visit the following website: www.Simpluris.com/Case-Information and search Dvorak v.
+For more details on the lawsuit or settlement agreement, visit the following website: www.Simpluris.com/Case-Information and search Dvorak v.
 City of Saint Paul.

 Another view of where our water comes from, (Video: 4:12) presented by one of our suburban customers, Maplewood.
 (A more global view of water sources in the state and how it is important to be good stewards of water, as that water flows into the Mississippi River, our source for drinking water.)